 Nonetheless, I need to learn some more RL and fix some notation, so there is a tutorial below, comprising my own notes, if we want to read them.

-A (possibly stochastic) rule for how the world updates when we take action \(a_t\) in \(s_t\).
+A (possibly stochastic) rule for how the world updates when we take action \(a_t\) in state \(s_t\).
 E.g. in CartPole, push left/right → new pole‑angle and cart‑position.

 The scalar “feedback” we get when we go from \(s_t\) to \(s_{t+1}\) via \(a_t\).
 High reward = good; low (or negative) = bad.